Sell my hybrid car on Motorway

 Value your hybrid

 We know that when it comes to selling your hybrid, price is a big factor.
-But finding a great deal for your car can be time-consuming and stressful – especially if you’re going around dealerships or negotiating with private buyers.
+And finding a great deal for your car can be time-consuming and stressful – especially if you’re dealing with multiple dealerships or negotiating with private buyers.

 dealers bidding for a car

-Motorway works with more than 5,000 verified dealers and can find you your best price much more quickly.
-Our network of dealers will compete against each other to buy your hybrid car – so that you always get a good price
+Motorway works with more than 7,500 verified dealers and can find you your best price quickly and easily.
+Our network competes against each other to buy your hybrid car – so that you always get a good price

-Is it a good time to sell your hybrid?
+So, is now a good time to sell your hybrid?
 Yes, hybrids can currently expect to sell at a premium.
-The resale values of hybrid cars are not the same as their pure fossil-fuel engine counterparts – largely because they are seen to be both fuel-efficient and ‘greener.’
-For these reasons, hybrid models can typically expect a better return.
+The resale values of hybrid cars are not the same as petrol or diesel cars largely because they are seen to be both fuel-efficient and ‘greener.’
+So with hybrid models, you can typically expect a better return.

 Sell my car frequently asked questions